Why a Customer Churn Model for Prediction is Challenging, But Worth it

 What common complaints do churned customers have?

-When someone cancels, you should always send a cancellation survey to find out why.
+When someone cancels, you should always send an exit survey to find out why.
 Each response is a potential indicator of how your service failed the customer.
 We recommend making these surveys anonymous to encourage honest and direct feedback.

 Does seasonality affect customer churn?

 Seasonality can impact even the most established SaaS business.
 If a large cohort of your customers cancels in January, for example, that’s something to investigate.
 Consider the fact that budgets are usually reviewed on a quarterly basis, so churned customers in the new year might be a result of financial changes.